 4. Add the white wine and stir, scraping up the brown bits on the bottom.

-5. Add the vegetable broth/stock let the soup simmer for 20 minutes.
+5. Add the diced tomatoes and vegetable broth/stock and let the soup simmer for 20 minutes.

 6. Puree the soup in batches in a blender and return the pureed soup to the pot.
 Or use a hand blender to puree the soup in the pot.